KynanTLy/FlattenTheCurve/README.md

   2. Modify the date to view COVID data from past to present
   3. Search for an address to focus the map on locations you care about
   4. Turn on the different filter to add to the map additional information such as hospital location

+# Future Steps
+  1. API calls to AHS or other health organization for update / real time data
+  2. Other dataset to be added to the map itself or the filters
+  3. Search address features also including local regional zone as a searchable place
+  4. Better UI and UI interface that is more responsive to broswer
+  5. Modularize the functionality of the code-base

 # Data Sources
   * Alberta GEOSON:        	    http://www.ahw.gov.ab.ca/IHDA_Retrieval/ihdaGeographic.do#